seunzphattz/assignments-on-loops/README.md

 # assignments-on-loops
-These are assignment testing knowledge on for and while loops,on how to use control structure conditional statements and the rest..
+These are assignment testing knowledge on FOR and WHILE loops,on how to use control structure conditional statements and the rest..